 - Feeling like your mind is switching quickly from different topics, thoughts and scenarios

-- Going through various “what if” scenarios in your head such as “What if I forget my keys tomorrow?” or “What if I left the stove on?”
+- Going through various “what if” scenarios in your head, such as, “What if I forget my keys tomorrow?” or “What if I leave the stove on?”

 - Going through specific scenarios for the next day or the following week over and over on a constant loop in your head.

 - Worries are accompanied by physical symptoms like a quickening heartbeat, fast breathing, sweating or chest tightness.